Modern Languages and Literatures

 SPAN 322: Medical Spanish in a Global Context

 This course prepares students to use Spanish in a variety of health care settings.
 Particular emphasis is given to the acquisition of essential medical vocabulary in Spanish, and to the speaking and comprehension proficiency needed to conduct interviews with Spanish-speaking patients.
 The course will focus on the successful and caring treatment of Latino/Hispanic patients with limited English (often recent immigrants), as well as on the cultural norms that exist around health and the body in Latin America, norms which medical professionals must understand in order to deal properly with Spanish-speaking patients.
 Particularly recommended for students who are thinking of careers in the area of health care, but appropriate for any student interested in expanding Spanish proficiency in this field.
 Prerequisite: SPAN 212 or higher 200-level course, or placement exam recommendation or permission of instructor.
-(Under the Forester Fundamental Curriculum, this course meets the Global Perspectives requirement.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Global Perspective.)

 SPAN 323: Translation for the Professions

 (Introduction to Translation for the Professions.)
 This course offers an introduction to translation in professional contexts.
 Students translate documents from diverse fields (including business, law, journalism, marketing, and medicine), improve critical reading and writing skills in Spanish and English, and practice consecutive interpreting.
 Translating and interpreting are grounded through an examination of the cultural context of the subject matter (historical, socio-political, etc.) in order to effectively render the message to a culturally-specific target audience.
 The course also touches on the non-linguistic skills essential to working as a professional translator, including (inter)cultural competence, building a CV, and collaborating with other language professionals.
 Though it is intended as an overview of the world of commercial translation, this course will be useful to any student interested in working professionally in bilingual or Spanish-speaking environments, and assignments will be tailored to fit students’ career interests.
 Prerequisites: SPAN 212 Advanced Intermediate Spanish or higher 200-level course, or placement exam recommendation or permission of instructor.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities and Global Perspectives requirements.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Humanities and Global Perspective.)

 SPAN 325: U.S. Latinx Literature and Culture

 This course is taught in Spanish.
 It is designed to familiarize students with the cultural phenomena produced in the United States by the presence of two major Hispanic groups: Mexican Americans (20.6 million) and Puerto Ricans (3.4 million).
 The course will examine the historical, political, and cultural development of the Mexican American/Chicano and the Puerto Rican/Boricua Hispanic heritage.
 The main objective is to provide the students with an overall social and literary understanding and to recognize the cultural contribution made by these two important Hispanic groups.
 Topics such as neo-colonialism, popular culture, national identity, gender representation in art and literature, religious syncretism, and economic impact on the workforce will be explored.
 Literary texts by outstanding Chicano and Boricua authors will be included.
 Prerequisite: One 300-level Spanish course or permission of instructor.
-(Under the Forester Fundamental Curriculum, this course meets the Domestic Pluralism requirement.)
+(This course satisfies Domestic Pluralism.)

 cross listed: LNAM 325